1947–48 North Dakota Fighting Sioux men's ice hockey season

 The 1947–48 North Dakota Fighting Sioux men's ice hockey season was the 7th season of play for the program but first under the oversight of the NCAA.
 The Fighting Sioux represented the University of North Dakota and were coached by Don Norman, in his 1st season.

 Season

-The still inexperienced program at North Dakota put together a rather good season.
+The still not experiences program at North Dakota put together a rather good season.
 While the Sioux performed well versus non-collegiate opponents, it was against their peers where the team showed it belonged.
 UND defeated every other school they played at least once, but it was the victories over Michigan and Colorado College, both of whom would make the inaugural NCAA tournament, that illustrated just how good the Fighting Sioux could be.

 The team used different captains for each game.